OSI-INC/ATD/readme.md

 https://www.opensourceinstruments.com/HTML/Redirect/atd_local.php

-The default atdconfig.php uses the OSI atd_local.php.
+The default config.php uses the OSI atd_local.php.
 In the long run, we would prefer you to host your URI on your own securre server.
 When you use our URI, it is possible for us to extract and store your tokens on our own server, which we don't do, but the fact that it is in principle possible for us to store your tokens will most certainly violate your company's security protocols.
 So don't use our URI any more than you must.

-We set the homeURL in atdconfig.php.
+We set the homeURL in config.php.
 By default this is "localhost:3000".
-We set the baseURL in atdconfig.php.
+We set the baseURL in config.php.
 This determines the type of company the app is accessing.
 To access a sandbox company, the string is "development".
 To access a production company, the string is "production".

-## Install and Run
+## Installation

 Install php on the ATD server machine, version 8.3 or greater.
 Clone the ATD repository, specifying the repository with the following GitHub link.